 Dr Philipp Thomas is a Lecturer in Biomathematics.
+He has recently been awarded a UKRI Future Leaders Fellowship.
 Previously he was a fellow for the Royal Commission for the Exhibition of 1851.
 He received a PhD in Applied Mathematics from the University of Edinburgh in 2015.

 His research develops stochastic methods to understand single cell dynamics and cell-to-cell variability in biological populations.